jasminjoy-S/python-projects/README.md

 A list of python projects build with the help of online tutorials.

-1. Interpreter.py - Lexical analyzer handling addition and subraction of numbers.
+1. Interpreter.py - Lexical analyzer which handles expressions containing an arbitrary number of additions and subtractions.
+Also handles multiplication and addition of between two operands.